Public Disclosure Policy

 You will need to forward the completed fingerprint card along with a fee to the Department of State Police for a criminal record check.
 More information regarding the criminal record check can be found at this address; www.oregon.gov/osp/programs/cjis/Pages/CCH.aspx .
 The Department of State Police will forward a copy of the results of the criminal record check to the City Prosecutor.
 NOTE: Your Motion will remain pending and will not move forward until the results of the criminal record check are received by the City Prosecutor.

 More information, a complete set of forms and filing instructions are available HERE

 Eugene Municipal Court has implemented public access to our online record search module.
 The public is able to look at court dockets and see basic case information at: https://www.municipalrecordsearch.com/eugeneor/

 Submitting a Public Records Request

-Requests for Eugene Municipal Court public records follows the policies and procedures outlined in Administrative Order No. 21-04-01-F and 21-04-02-F. There are 3 options available to request a copy of a citation or other court documents:
+Requests for Eugene Municipal Court public records follows the policies and procedures outlined in Administrative Order No. 21-04-01-Friday and 21-04-02-Friday.
+There are 3 options available to request a copy of a citation or other court documents: